writingteacher/rob-whyte-portfolio/README.md

 ## Lonely Planet country guide
 LP is a global brand known for guidebooks and publications that inspire exploration.
 ##### The problem
-Role out a new South Korea country guide and support organic traffic.
+Roll out a new South Korea country guide and support organic traffic.
 ##### My role
 In addition to researching and co-authoring the country guidebook, I wrote online pieces for two Korean destinations.
 ##### Results